 Here are the top 10 skills you will need as a professional, money-making hairdresser with repeat clientele:

 It might sound cliche, but passion is crucial in hairdressing.
-It’s the driving force that pushes you to learn more, work smarter, stay on top of trends and find the best outcome for every client.
+It’s the driving force that pushes you to learn more, work smarter, stay on top of latest trends and find the best outcome for every client.

 2. Great communication: